Data-Alchemy/Excelerator/README.md

 |:---------------------------|
 | Timestamps don’t handle anything less than seconds.
 To get around this, manually cast the time to a varchar in the SQL. |

+#*This repo was forked from  https://github.com/Snowflake-Labs/Excelerator.git to add multiquery functionality which did not exist*#